 Projector buying guide: How to buy the ideal unit for a home cinema

-The decision is made complex as there’s a tremendous range available, choosing the right projector for your cinema set-up can be tricky.
+The decision is made complex as there’s a tremendous range available and choosing the right projector for your cinema set-up can be tricky.
 Do you want a 4K unit?
 Are HDMI ports enough?
 Do you need a short-throw projector?

 Within this projector buying guide, we’ll explore the different types available and answer some key questions you may have about projectors.
 We aim to enable you to choose the right model for your home cinema room.